 - Skadden, Arps - p233.
 Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates, a NYC law firm that, with over two-thousand attorneys, is what the word gargantuan was invented to describe.
 (With $2.3 billion in revenue it's the second largest law firm in the world, after Chicago's Baker McKenzie.)
 (As of April 2017, S-A is #2 and B-M is #4: These rankings are fluid.)

 - Diary of the Dead - p236.
 2007 horror flick, the fifth in George Romero's Dawn of the Dead series.

 - MHD - p236.
 The "Music: High Definition" network.
-Has since changed its name to Palladia, and then again to MTV Live.
+High Def MTV.
+Changed its name to Palladia, and then again to MTV Live.

 - The Fray - p236.
 Denver rock band.